noamlerner/calc-3-project/readme.txt

 # RUNNING THE PROGRAM #
 #######################

-To run the program, from the root of the project:
+To run the program, type this into your command prompt from the root of the project:
 	`java -jar cli.jar'
+	(Note, this will not run anything because no arguments are passed in, arguments are addressed below.)

 To see a list of commands and their arguments:
-   `java -jar cli.jar help'
+	'java -jar cli.jar help'

 Each command name matches the function names from the pdf:
 	e.x. "solve_lu" matches "solve_lu" from the pdf.
-	 To run any command:
-	 `java -jar cli.jar <command_name> <args seperated by spaces>' e.x.    `java -jar cli.jar lu_fact A.dat'
+	To run any command: `java -jar cli.jar <command_name> <args seperated by spaces>' e.x.    `java -jar cli.jar lu_fact A.dat'
 			in this example, A.dat is a dat file containing a matrix.
 The file is located in the same directory as the jar file.

 There are in additional 3 commands:
 	`java -jar cli.jar hilbert'